 The Wonderful World of Multiple Emotions!

-As we enter into an empathic study of emotions over the next weeks and months, I’m starting by looking at four ideas that are widely shared and accepted — yet are absolutely problematic.
+There are four ideas about emotions that are widely shared and accepted — yet are absolutely problematic.
 These four commonly accepted ideas actually prevent you from being able to approach your emotions — or anyone else’s — intelligently.
 They are:

 - The problem with valencing (imagining that there are positive or negative emotions, or pro-social or anti-social emotions)

 - The problem with expression and repression (having only two options for working with your emotions, both of which can be unhelpful)

 - The problem of nuance (not understanding that emotions arise in a multitude of intensities, and are present in your every waking moment)

 - The problem of quantity (not realizing that it is completely normal for emotions to arise in pairs, groups, and clusters)

 In this excerpt from my new book, The Art of Empathy, let’s look at the way multiple emotions act and interact in your everyday life.